thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 ### We don’t compete, we cooperate

 We don't compete with other groups and we aren't a business.
-We are one open source community looking to make open source, as a whole, better for everyone.
+We are one open-source community looking to make open source, as a whole, better for everyone.

 Our project creates templates.
 We recognize that many folk are creating great templates out in the wild.
 Some folk are in private enterprise and can’t share their work.
 Some folk are in open source, and their work isn’t reviewed or validated by others.